ClimateImpactLab/climate_toolbox/docs/usage.rst

 ``load_bcsd``
 -------------

 This function is specific to the gridded `Bias Corrected Spatially Downscaled <https://nex.nasa.gov/nex/projects/1356/>`_ (BCSD) dataset created by NASA.
-This method does some basic data cleaning by filling invalid values and renaming the longiture coordinates.
+This method does some basic data cleaning by filling invalid values and renaming the longitude coordinates.
 In many, if not all, of the BCSD files, there are invalid `NaN` values and `load_bcsd` interpolates these values with a bounding box interpolation method.

 This function takes two required arguments: a file path and a varible name.
-The file path can be either a string formatted file path or a :py:class:`~xarray.Dataset`.
+The file path can be either a string formatted file path or a `xarray Dataset <http://xarray.pydata.org/en/stable/generated/xarray.Dataset.html?highlight=dataset>`_.
 In either case, the variable name must be in string format.

 .. code-block:: python